Campaign to Electrify Britain's Railway: Future railway electrification in Great Britain

-The UK government aims to decarbonize all rail transport by 2040, a measure that has broad parliamentary support.
+The UK government aims to decarbonise all rail transport by 2040, a measure that has broad parliamentary support.
 In September 2019, Transport Scotland announced the goal of having Scottish transport net carbon neutral by the year 2035.
 This would be achieved by a rolling programme of electrification; where that is not feasible, using battery and other emerging technology such as hydrogen.

 In an attempt to mitigate and improve the cost situation and thus persuade the government to backtrack on its electrification cancellations, the Railway Industry Association published a report in March 2019 detailing why costs had risen and suggested ways forward.
 Campaign to Electrify Britain's Railway heavily circulated and advertised this report.
 The answer to a written question in parliament regarding route miles electrified in the years 1997-2019 made rather stark reading.
 It has been mainly agreed that electrification costs in the UK are too high though.

-Railways in Scotland are a devolved matter but all parties including the Green Party are vigorously campaigning for electrification.
+Railways in Scotland are a devolved matter but all parties including the Green Party are campaigning for electrification.

 Roger Ford, the technical editor of Modern Railways, often writes about similar themes and coined the phrase “Bionic duckweed".
 This refers to putting off what needs to be done today because something new in the future may be just around the corner to refer to schemes that are not based on electrification but alternative technologies such as biodiesel and Hydrogen.
 Other writers have done likewise.
 Other authors also cite issues with the huge inefficiency of hydrogen as opposed to electrification and the safety of using hydrogen fuel.

 In September 2020 the Traction Decarbonisation Network Strategy Interim Business case was published.
 The principal recommendation was further electrification of 13,000 km (single track kilometres) of UK railways.
 As of November 2022, the TDNS has been quietly abandoned.